Mario Golf (video game): Gameplay

+Development

+Nintendo originally started development on a golf game for the Nintendo 64 tentatively titled Golf.
+Some time later, they recruited Camelot Software Planning to create a role-playing game, but Camelot wanted to make a simpler game to get accustomed to the Nintendo 64 hardware first.
+Nintendo was impressed with Camelot's prototype that they canceled their other golf game and assigned Camelot to develop Mario Golf 64.
+This new golf game was announced in the February 1999 issue of The 64Dream.

 Reception

 The Nintendo 64 version received "universal acclaim", according to review aggregator website Metacritic.
 Reviews of the GBC version aggregated slightly stronger than those of the Nintendo 64 version.
 IGN called the GBC version "an absolutely brilliant rendition of golf, and a perfect game for the go".
 In Japan, Famitsu gave both versions a score of 30/40.